kavia-common/career-path-planner-215052-215061/career_planner_backend/DEV_RUN.md

 Database configuration:
 - Set DATABASE_URL in your environment (see .env.example for format).
 Neon/Supabase Postgres URLs are supported.
+- On startup, the app:
+  * pings the DB,
+  * creates the initial schema (users, career_plans, goals) if missing,
+  * and seeds minimal demo data idempotently (demo user, one plan, one goal).
-- On startup, the app pings the DB and logs status.
-You can also GET /health/db to verify connectivity.
+- You can GET /health/db to verify connectivity.